AbeTavarez/eren_jaeger_discordbot/README.md

 then copy the bot token from your discord app and paste it.

+4. If you are uploding your code online using git, create a `.gitignore` file then type `.env` inside the gitignore file

+then run `git init`.

 4. From the project's directory, run the following code in your terminal:

 ```